 Procedures for providing public input: Interested members of the public may submit relevant written or oral comments for the HSRB to consider during the advisory process.
 Additional information concerning submission of relevant written or oral comments is provided in Section I, “Public Meeting” under subsection D. “How May I Participate in this Meeting?” of this notice.

 Webcast: This meeting may be webcast.
 Please refer to the HSRB Web site, http://www.epa.gov/hsrb/ for information on how to access the webcast.
 Please note that the webcast is a supplementary public process provided only for convenience.
 If difficulties arise resulting in webcasting outages, the meeting will continue as planned.

 A. Does this action apply to me?

 This action is directed to the public in general.
 This Notice may, however, be of particular interest to persons who conduct or assess human studies, especially studies on substances regulated by the EPA, or to persons who are, or may be required to conduct testing of chemical substances under the Federal Food, Drug, and Cosmetic Act or the Federal Insecticide, Fungicide, and Rodenticide Act.
-This notice might also be of special interest to participants of studies involving human subjects, or representatives of study participants or experts on community engagement.
-The Agency has not attempted to describe all Start Printed Page 30136the specific entities that may have interest in human subjects research.
-If you have any questions regarding this notice, consult Jim Downing listed under FOR FURTHER INFORMATION CONTACT.
+This notice might also be of special interest to participants of studies involving human subjects, or representatives of study participants or Start Printed Page 15333experts on community engagement.
+Since many entities may also be interested, the Agency has not attempted to describe all the specific entities that may be affected by this action.
+If you have any questions regarding the applicability of this action to a particular entity, consult Jim Downing listed under FOR FURTHER INFORMATION CONTACT.

 B. How can I access electronic copies of this document and other related information?